 Factors to Consider in Choosing a Method of Payment

-- The economic conditions in the country to which you are importing.
-Is money flowing easily in and out of the country you are importing from?
+- The Economic Conditions in the Country From Which You Are Importing: Is money flowing easily in and out of the country you are importing from?
 If conditions are tough, what's the workaround?
-Perhaps you should consider countertrade, bartering or consignment.
+Perhaps you should consider countertrade, bartering, or consignment.

-- Type of product.
-Is it in big demand where you are about to sell it?
-If so, your supplier might be willing to be more flexible on payment terms.
+- Type of Product: Is it in big demand where you are about to sell it?
+If so, your supplier might be willing to be more flexible with payment terms.

-- The urgency of the transaction.
-Are you under time constraints?n No one ever negotiates good payment terms under pressure.
+- The Urgency of the Transaction: Are you under time constraints?
+No one ever negotiates good payment terms under pressure.
 If you are in an out-of-stock situation and need merchandise as soon as possible, be willing to pay the price for your supplier to hop to it and get the goods to you promptly.

 Whatever terms of payment you negotiate, you must always make sure they are understood by all parties, and have your supplier sign a document that indicates acceptance, such as the proforma invoice.
 This prevents some unpleasant surprises later on and reduces your shipment liability exposure.